Historical Overview

 Cold War Context and Vietnam War

 The Vietnam War (1955-1975) pitted the communist government of North Vietnam against South Vietnam and its democratic ally, the United States.
-At first, Prince Sihanouk preferred a neutral stance to the war and tried to stay out of the conflict.
-However, this proved impossible when the US and Saigon started to pressure Cambodia to take their side and allow the use of the country for military bases.
+Cambodia, which shares a 700-mile border with Vietnam, was pulled into the conflict.
+At first, Prince Sihanouk preferred a neutral stance to the Vietnam war and tried to stay out of it.
+However, this proved impossible when South Vietnam, guided by the US, started to pressure Cambodia to take their side and allow them to build military bases in Cambodia.
+Prince Sihanouk’s ability to stay neutral ended in 1963, when he outright rejected an offer for US aid.
+His decision was informed, at least in part, by the US’s tactical involvement and organization of a political coup against South Vietnamese President Ngo Dinh Diem (November 1-2, 1963), which resulted in the president and his brother Ngo Dinh Nhu’s assassination.
 In response, Prince Sihanouk spoke out against western democracies and voiced support for communist ideology.
 Given his family’s experience with French colonization and war, this position does not seem irrational.
-However, his alignment with communism, in the context of Cold War politics, put a target on his back.
-Thus, in 1970, while the war in Vietnam continued, a military coup led by US-backed Lieutenant-General Lon Nol overthrew Prince Sihanouk.
-Prince Sihanouk and his followers, intent on reclaiming power, fled the presidential palace and joined forces with the budding communist Khmer Rouge guerilla movement hiding deep in Cambodia’s jungles.
+But his alignment with communism, in the context of Cold War politics, put a target on his back.
+Sihanouk’s rejection of US aid had a profound impact on Cambodia’s economy and without US money, his army deteriorated.
+This in turn helped foster a right-wing rebellion against Sihanouk within his now underfunded military.

 US President Richard Nixon, 1970